Collection Site Guidelines For Deposits Made Through Student Accounts Policy

 |Policy Number||Policy Owner|

 If your department is a collection site, you and your staff are required to follow these collection site guidelines.
 If you have questions about your deposit, please contact Student Accounts at extension 3120.
-If you have questions about your IFR, please contact the Accounting Office at extension 3614.
+If you have questions about your IFR, please contact Accounting Services. at extension 3614.

 Collect payments on only SUNY-approved fees.
 You must receive campus and/or SUNY approval for any new or revised fee before you can either charge the fee or collect on the fee.
 To request approval, complete an Authorization Form to Establish or Revise a Fee which you can obtain from the accounting office in Kehoe 705.
 Issue a receipt for every payment you collect.
 Post a sign advising your customers to request a receipt for all cash transactions.

 Student Accounts will give you blank, pre-numbered receipts.
 Each receipt is a three-part, carbonless form.
 Give the white (original) copy to your customer, the yellow copy to Student Accounts along with your deposit, and keep the pink copy for your records.
 Record the following information for each receipt: